Silvio Berlusconi

 On 1 August 2013, Berlusconi was convicted of tax fraud by the Supreme Court of Cassation.
 His four-year prison sentence was confirmed, and he was banned from holding public office for two years.
 Aged 76, he was exempted from direct imprisonment, and instead served his sentence by doing unpaid community service.
-In Italy, three years are automatically pardoned; he had been sentenced to a gross imprisonment for more than two years, and the anti-corruption Severino law, which banned him from six-years, expelled him from the Senate.
+Three years of his sentence were automatically pardoned under Italian law; because he had been sentenced to gross imprisonment for more than two years, he was banned from holding legislative office for six years and expelled from the Senate.
 Berlusconi pledged to stay leader of Forza Italia throughout his custodial sentence and public office ban.
 After his ban ended, Berlusconi ran for and was elected as an MEP at the 2019 European Parliament election.
-He returned to the Senate after winning a seat in the 2022 Italian general election.
+He returned to the Senate after winning a seat in the 2022 Italian general election, then died the following year from complications of chronic myelomonocytic leukemia, and was given a state funeral.

-Berlusconi was the first person to assume the premiership without having held any prior government or administrative offices.
-He is known for his populist political style and brash personality.
+Berlusconi was known for his populist political style and brash personality.
 In his long tenure, he was often accused of being an authoritarian leader and a strongman.
-Berlusconi still remains a controversial figure who divides public opinion and political analysts.
-Supporters emphasize his leadership skills and charismatic power, his fiscal policy based on tax reduction, and his ability to maintain strong and close foreign relations with both the United States and Russia.
+At the height of his power, Berlusconi was the richest person in Italy, owned three of the main TV channels of the country, and indirectly controlled the national broadcasting company RAI through his own government.
+He was the owner of Italy's biggest publishing company, several newspapers and magazines, and one of the largest football clubs in Europe.
+At the time of his death, The Guardian wrote that Berlusconi "gathered himself more power than was ever wielded by one individual in a Western democracy".
+Berlusconi remained a controversial figure who divided public opinion and political analysts.
+Supporters emphasised his leadership skills and charismatic power, his fiscal policy based on tax reduction, and his ability to maintain strong and close foreign relations with both the United States and Russia.
 In general, critics address his performance as a politician and the ethics of his government practices in relation to his business holdings.
 Issues with the former include accusations of having mismanaged the state budget and of increasing the Italian government debt.
-The second criticism concerns his vigorous pursuit of his personal interests while in office, including benefitting from his own companies' growth due to policies promoted by his governments, having vast conflicts of interest due to ownership of a media empire, with which he has restricted freedom of information, and being blackmailed as leader because of his turbulent private life.
+The second criticism concerns his vigorous pursuit of his personal interests while in office, including benefitting from his own companies' growth due to policies promoted by his governments, having vast conflicts of interest due to ownership of a media empire, and being blackmailed as a leader because of his turbulent private life.